mister-abdurahman/Blogging-API/README.md

 A view count is attached to each blog such that when a blog is read, its number of views is increased accordingly

-This API is light and user friendly for non ITs as it was built using a views tools (ejs).
+This API is light and user friendly for non ITs as it was built using a views engine (ejs).

 API Functionalities:
 To Sign Up, input your FirstName, LastName, Email and Password.